Notes on the Geography of Uzbekistan: Samarkand Market

 We could wander through the old city's streets.
 Here, a relatively wide one, with typically elevated gas mains.

 The streets narrow in branching systems full of dead-ends, and you can't tell if a street goes through until you try it.
 This one didn't: that big door was the end of the line.
 It's easy to get disoriented: "Bibi Khanum is around here someplace."

-In the market adjoining the Bibi Khanum mosque.
-The barn is ugly, but the merchandise is beautiful.
+A market adjoins the Bibi Khanum mosque.
+The building is ugly, but the merchandise is beautiful.